7 DIY Back to School Projects to Help Save Money

 Consider sharing these back to school savings tips with other parents and even hosting a DIY making party to get the kids excited about the activity.
 Most of all—have fun with the projects and encourage your kids to get creative!

-If you’re currently looking to spend, save, and earn, all in one product, a SoFi Money® cash management account may be right for you.
+If you’re currently looking to spend, save, and earn, all in one product, a SoFi Checking and Savings® checking and savings account may be right for you.